vikramaH/links/gmsh_getdp_elmer_paraview_etc.md

 General Goal of the ONELAB Project : Develop a platform for integrating free Finite Element Analysis (FEA) software

-Two difficulWes associated with free FEA sodware :
+Two difficulties associated with free FEA sodware :

 • Heterogeneity of the tools

-• Missing “expert” layer and documentaIon
+• Missing “expert” layer and documentation

 ONELAB Guiding Principles

 * Don’t reimplement, interface

-• Make it easy to provide templates, with interacWve parameter modificaWon
+• Make it easy to provide templates, with interactive parameter modification

 • Make it as small and as easy to maintain as possible (no solver dependent code in the interface)